djl218/Assignments/Company S/README.md

 I don't want to sound too bookish, but solving algorithm problems has really grown into a hobby of mine.
 Check out my [LeetCode repo](https://github.com/djl218/LeetCode) where I show off algorithm solutions that I am extra proud of.

-I do have quite a few ideas for projects that I would like to take on when I reach my goal.
+I do have quite a few ideas for projects that I would like to take on when I reach my goal of becoming a software engineer.
 I haven't really decided which language I will use yet, though.
 It would be either Java or JavaScript as I am most familiar with these two languages.

 I have quite a few hobbies as well, but I have taken a bit of a break from them, so that I can completely focus getting a software engineering role.
 I will definitely be glad to start up these hobbies again after I begin my new job.